 Merriam Webster defines ennui as a feeling of weariness, dissatisfaction, or boredom.

-Contrast this feeling to the excitement of hustling through grad school or working towards a dream career.
-When you have goals like “graduation,” “tenure,” or “partnership” in mind, it’s easy to value powering through to achieve the desired results of your hard work.
+The opposite of hustling through grad school or working toward a dream career.
+When you have goals like “graduation,” “tenure,” or “partnership,” it’s easy to keep ennui at bay.

-But what happens when you’ve landed your dream career?
+But what happens when you’ve landed your dream career or reached that goal?

 Do you find yourself feeling bored or unfulfilled?